google/simhospital/docs/get-started.md

 ### Create Docker image

-You can also run Simulated Hospital in Docker.
+You can create a Simulated Hospital image to run in Docker.
 The Docker image already has all the paths configured, so you do not need any extra flags.

 Prerequisites: install [docker](https://www.docker.com/).